saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 The standard approach of doing this is by the use of rolling estimation samples.
 Instead of estimating the performance measures on the full sample, we only take the K most recent observations.
 This implies that the performance estimate at time t is given by the performance statistic computed on the sample of returns at time t,  t-1 ,  t-2  up to   t-K+1.

-If we then move one observation further, and estimate the performance for the next date t+1, then we will be using the t+1 through t-K+2.
+If we then move one observation further, and estimate the performance for the next date t+1, then we will be using the observations from t+1 till t-K+2.
 As such, we roll through time by adding the most recent observation and discarding the most distant one.

 .***